 Saroya Friedman-Gonzalez is Vice President of Workforce Development at the National Urban League (NUL), in which role she oversees over $25 million dollars in federal and private grants.
 Her portfolio includes a senior job training program, an adult re-integration ex-offender program, an urban college-bound program, and urban youth empowerment programs that transition at-risk and adjudicated youth into career pathways and educational gateways.
 She serves on the Advisory Committee on Apprenticeships for the US Department of Labor.

-Prior to joining NUL, Friedman-Gonzalez served as the Vice President of Community Based-Programs at Seedco.
-During her tenure at Seedco, Friedman-Gonzalez initiated and implemented several large scale and specialized workforce contracts- including Welfare to Work, Career Pathways, Wage Subsidy, Green Jobs and Fatherhood programs to name a few.
-She was part of the original roll-out and implementation team of the nation’s first conditional cash transfer program and has been involved in several international learning networks focused on financial incentives.
-Prior to joining Seedco, Friedman-Gonzalez worked in Mexico City as a consultant for the UNFPA.
-Friedman-Gonzalez received her MPA and MSW from Columbia University and her Bachelor of Science from Skidmore College.
-She has over 14 years of experience in the non-profit sector and over 10 years of experience running TANF and WIA employment programs.
+Prior to joining NUL, Ms. Friedman-Gonzalez served as the Vice President of Community Based-Programs at Seedco.
+She initiated and implemented large scale, specialized workforce contracts, including welfare-to-work, career pathways, wage subsidy, green jobs, and fatherhood programs.
+She was part of the original roll-out and implementation team of the nation’s first conditional cash transfer program, and has been involved in international learning networks focused on financial incentives.
+She previously worked in Mexico City as a consultant for the UNFPA.
+Ms. Friedman-Gonzalez earned her BS from Skidmore College, and her MPA and MSW from Columbia University.